dpaleka/llm-chess-proofgame/README.md

 ## What is this?
-The fact that the model does not take the current position, but rather the entire sequence of moves, as input, has interesting implications: the model's "thinking" in a given position might be very different based on irrelevant factors.
+The fact that the model does not take the current position, but rather the entire sequence of moves, as input, has interesting implications: the model's "thinking" in a given position might vary significantly based on features beyond the current board state.

 For example, what does the model play for White in the position `2rq1rk1/1p2ppbp/p1npb1p1/8/2P1P3/1PN5/P2BBPPP/2RQ1RK1 w - - 0 1` here?